-Figure 1 Effects of CO2 concentration, fertilization, and inoculation on leaf nitrogen per unit leaf area (a), leaf nitrogen per unit leaf mass (b), leaf mass per unit leaf area (c), and chlorophyll content per unit leaf area (d). is represented on the x-axis in all panels.
+Figure 1 Effects of CO2 concentration, nitrogen fertilization, and inoculation on leaf nitrogen per unit leaf area (a), leaf nitrogen per unit leaf mass (b), leaf mass per unit leaf area (c), and chlorophyll content per unit leaf area (d).
+Nitrogen fertilization is represented on the x-axis in all panels.
 Red shaded points and trendlines indicate plants grown under elevated CO2, while blue shaded points and trendlines indicate plants grown under ambient CO2.
 Light blue and red circular points and trendlines indicate measurements collected from uninoculated plants, while dark blue and red triangular points indicate measurements collected from inoculated plants.
 Solid trendlines indicate regression slopes that are different from zero (p<0.05), while dashed trendlines indicate slopes that are not distinguishable from zero (p>0.05).

 Gas exchange

-Elevated CO2 decreased Anet,420 by 17% (p<0.001; Table 2) and increased Anet,growth by 33% (p<0.001; Table 2). ertilization did not modify effects of elevated CO2 on Anet,420 or Anet,growth (CO2-by-fertilization interaction: p>0.05 in both cases; Table 2; Fig. 2a-b).
+Elevated CO2 decreased Anet,420 by 17% (p<0.001; Table 2) and increased Anet,growth by 33% (p<0.001; Table 2).
+Nitrogen fertilization did not modify effects of elevated CO2 on Anet,420 or Anet,growth (CO2-by-nitrogen fertilization interaction: p>0.05 in both cases; Table 2; Fig. 2a-b).
 Inoculation did not modify negative effects of elevated CO2 on Anet,420 (CO2-by-inoculation interaction: p>0.05); however, an interaction between CO2 and inoculation (p<0.05; Table 2) indicated that inoculated plants experienced a stronger increase in Anet,growth under elevated CO2 than uninoculated plants.
 Specifically, inoculated plants experienced a 38% increase in Anet,growth under elevated CO2 (Tukey test of the CO2 effect in inoculated plants: p<0.001), while uninoculated plants experienced a 26% increase (Tukey test of the CO2 effect in uninoculated plants: p<0.05).
-An interaction between fertilization and inoculation (p<0.001 in both cases; Table 2) indicated that positive effects of increasing fertilization on Anet,420 and Anet,growth (p<0.001 in both cases; Table 2; Fig. 2a-b) were stronger in uninoculated plants than inoculated plants (Tukey test comparing the fertilization-trait slope between inoculation treatments: p<0.001 in both cases).
+An interaction between nitrogen fertilization and inoculation (p<0.001 in both cases; Table 2) indicated that positive effects of increasing nitrogen fertilization on Anet,420 and Anet,growth (p<0.001 in both cases; Table 2; Fig. 2a-b) were stronger in uninoculated plants than inoculated plants (Tukey test comparing the nitrogen fertilization-trait slope between inoculation treatments: p<0.001 in both cases).

 Elevated CO2 decreased Vcmax25 and Jmax25 by 16% and 10%, respectively, increasing Jmax25:Vcmax25 by 8% (p<0.05 in all cases; Table 2; Figs. 2c-e).
-Vcmax25, Jmax25, and Jmax25:Vcmax25 responses to elevated CO2 were not modified by fertilization (CO2-by-fertilization interaction: p>0.05 in all cases; Table 2; Fig. 2c-e) or inoculation (CO2-by-inoculation interaction: p>0.05 in all cases; Table 2).
-An interaction between fertilization and inoculation (p<0.05 in both cases; Table 2) indicated that positive effects of increasing fertilization on Vcmax25 and Jmax25 (p<0.001 in both cases; Table 2) and negative effects of increasing fertilization on Jmax25:Vcmax25 (p<0.001; Table 2) were driven by uninoculated plants (Tukey test of the fertilization-trait slope in uninoculated plants: p<0.001 in all cases), as there was no effect of fertilization on Vcmax25, Jmax25, or Jmax25:Vcmax25 in inoculated plants (Tukey test of the fertilization-trait slope in inoculated plants: p>0.05 in all cases).
+Vcmax25, Jmax25, and Jmax25:Vcmax25 responses to elevated CO2 were not modified by nitrogen fertilization (CO2-by-nitrogen fertilization interaction: p>0.05 in all cases; Table 2; Fig. 2c-e) or inoculation (CO2-by-inoculation interaction: p>0.05 in all cases; Table 2).
+An interaction between nitrogen fertilization and inoculation (p<0.05 in both cases; Table 2) indicated that positive effects of increasing nitrogen fertilization on Vcmax25 and Jmax25 (p<0.001 in both cases; Table 2) and negative effects of increasing nitrogen fertilization on Jmax25:Vcmax25 (p<0.001; Table 2) were driven by uninoculated plants (Tukey test of the nitrogen fertilization-trait slope in uninoculated plants: p<0.001 in all cases), as there was no effect of nitrogen fertilization on Vcmax25, Jmax25, or Jmax25:Vcmax25 in inoculated plants (Tukey test of the nitrogen fertilization-trait slope in inoculated plants: p>0.05 in all cases).